edgardma/Manuales/Linux/terminal.md

 ## Otras sentencias:

-Las siguientes sentencias son utiles en el día a día:
+Las siguientes sentencias son útiles en el día a día:

 ```shell
 # Lista los usuaris del SO